joonalaurila0/hotelapp/README.md

 The sensitive data is in the `vault/vault/data` directory, where you can store data to. `vault/vault` directory also contains configuration for the vault and policies.

 NOTE: `$ make hcpvault` uses predefined arguments to run the vault/startup.sh script, you can change these arguments in the Makefile yourself if you wish or just run the script yourself with arguments `$ sh vault/startup.sh --help` for more.

+Because this is ridicously sluggish deployment already, I keep .envs file in this directory to define the environmental variables used in the make recipes, so I can set them fast.
+The .envs file is just a simple bash script that sets the environmental variables.

 # Redhat Keycloak